CloudScope¶

 .ome.zarr

-Support for commercial microscopy formats builds on the scientific Python ecosystem.
-CloudScope gratefully acknowledges Christoph Gohlke for long-standing work on microscopy and scientific file-format tooling.
+Support for commercial microscopy formats builds on the Python imaging ecosystem.
+CloudScope gratefully acknowledges Christoph Gohlke for long-standing work on microscopy and file-format tooling.

 Who is this documentation for?¶